pahakorolev/trajectoryPredictionCocos2dx/README.md

 ### Predict Trajectory with Cocos2dx 3 and Box2d

-How to predict a trajectory with cocos2d-x
+How to predict a trajectory with cocos2d-x and Box2d

 Create new cocos2d-x project with: